Last updated: May 6, 2026

 Use statewide tools before you give up.

-- Homebound seniors: Start with FreeCampus, library online resources, and virtual senior classes where available.
+- Homebound seniors: Start with FreeCampus, library online resources, and virtual senior classes where your county offers them.

-- Rural seniors: Use the library finder, UGA Extension county offices, and the Adult Education directory.
-Georgia’s aging network says ADRC serves all 159 counties.
+- Rural seniors: Use the library finder, UGA county offices, and the Adult Education directory.
+Georgia’s ADRC serves all 159 counties.

-- Seniors with vision, print, or physical disabilities: Georgia Library Service for the Blind and Print Disabled offers free accessible materials by mail or download and reader help by phone.
+- Seniors with vision, print, or physical disabilities: Georgia Library Service offers free accessible materials by mail or download and reader help by phone.

 - Seniors who need device access: Ask your library whether laptop or hotspot checkout is available.
-Georgia Public Library Service says many libraries lend them, but not every branch does.
+Georgia Public Library Service says many libraries lend laptops, but not every branch does.

 Free classes for seniors near me and how to find them in Georgia

 Use Georgia’s official finders first.
-If you search only by a general phrase like “free classes for seniors near me,” you will often get thin directory pages, outdated event listings, or results from the wrong county.
+If you search only by a general phrase like “free classes for seniors near me,” you may get outdated event listings or results from the wrong county.

 - For GED, English, or basic education: Start with the Adult Education provider directory.